CommandDash/commanddash/CONTRIBUTING.md

 ## Tools and Technologies

-FlutterGPT is built using TypeScript and uses OPENAI's ChatGPT3.5 APIs.
+FlutterGPT is built using TypeScript and uses OPENAI's GPT3.5 APIs.
 Familiarity with these technologies is helpful, but not required.
+We use ChatGPT to write a lot of code for the plugin and encourage contributors to do so too!

 ## Submitting a Contribution